ydahal1/ydahal1/jokes.md

-A red and a blue ship have just collided in the Caribbean.
-Apparently the survivors are marooned.
+Where does astronauts hangout after work?
+At the spacebar.

 [
-Wed Mar 12 00:25:23 UTC 2025
+Thu Mar 13 00:26:02 UTC 2025
  ]